Retirement drove me to drink so I'm hitting the road again, says Phil Collins

 "I'm living with my young kids.
 They want me to go out on the road and do my thing, and why not?"

 He said he was not nervous and was looking forward to the tour.

-Collins, who has been using a crutch because of injuries caused by years of drumming, said he was unlikely to play drums - although he would like to attempt the famous introduction to In The Air Tonight.
+Phil, who has been using a crutch because of injuries caused by years of drumming, said he was unlikely to play drums - although he would like to attempt the famous introduction to In The Air Tonight.

 He said: "A lot of people think of me as shiny BMW music.
 I'm actually the complete opposite of that."